NVIDIA/CUDALibrarySamples/MathDx/README.md

 # MathDx Library - API Examples

-This folder includes examples for cuFFTDx, cuBLASDx, cuSolverDx and cuRANDDX libraries available in MathDx [package](https://developer.nvidia.com/mathdx) package.
+This folder includes examples for cuFFTDx, cuBLASDx, cuSolverDx and cuRANDDx libraries available in MathDx [package](https://developer.nvidia.com/mathdx) package.
 The examples are also shipped in the package.

 ## [cuBLASDx](cuBLASDx)